 Substances which alter the rate of a chemical reaction without themselves getting changed are called as catalysts.
 The amount of catalyst used for any particular reaction is generally very small as compared to that of the reactants.
 We have two types of catalysts namely positive catalyst which increases the rate of a reaction and negative catalyst which decreases the rate of a reaction.
 In a number of chemical reactions, transition metals and their oxides are used as catalysts.
 Transition metals such as iron, cobalt, nickel, platinum, chromium, manganese and their compounds are the common catalysts used in various industries these days.
 An image of transition metals in the periodic table is given below:

-Transition metals show catalytic behavior mainly due to the following reasons:
+Transition metals show catalytic behaviour mainly due to the following reasons:

 - The presence of vacant d orbitals.